mitrazad/QIIME2_Workflow/README.md

 **10. Taxonomic assignment and barplots:** SILVA-based taxonomy for ASVs and OTUs.

-**11. Phylogenetic tree construction:** Required for Faith’s PD and UniFrac metrics.
+**11. Phylogenetic tree construction:** MAFFT alignment and FastTree inference for phylogeny-aware metrics.

 **12. Removal of controls for diversity analyses:** Only biological samples retained.

-**13. Core diversity metrics:** Alpha and beta diversity (Bray–Curtis, weighted/unweighted UniFrac).
+**13. Core diversity metrics:** Alpha diversity (Shannon, Faith’s PD) and beta diversity (Bray–Curtis, weighted and unweighted UniFrac).

 **14. Alpha rarefaction:** Evaluation of sequencing depth sufficiency.

-**15. Group significance testing:** Alpha diversity tests and PERMANOVA for disease state and sample type.
+**15. Group significance testing:** Alpha diversity group comparisons and PERMANOVA for beta diversity.

 **16. Identification of unclassified taxa:** Inspection of unassigned and genus-level unresolved features.